epond/vandythard/README.md

 A script to convert flac files to wav and to copy them to removable media, while not copying os x hidden files.

-It will process all flac files in the current directory but decoding wav files to the current directory, copying these to the destination and then deleting them in the current directory.
+It will process all flac files in the current directory by decoding wav files to a temporary directory, copying these to the destination and then deleting the temporary directory.
-Should probably use a temp dir instead.

 ```
 Usage: vandythard <folder number>